EconverseAG/econverse-components/docs/ShippingSimulator.md

   "children": ["e-shipping-simulator-form"]
 }
 ```
 4. Now, declare the `e-shipping-simulator-form` block and feel free to fill it the way you want, using the previously listed components.
-For the following example, we will be featuring a simple rich text as label, a "Don't know my postal code" link and put the form elements (input and submit) next to each other using `flex-layout`:
+For the following example, we will be featuring a simple rich text as label, a "Don't know my postal code" link and put the form fielsd (input and submit) next to each other using `flex-layout`:
 ```jsonc
 "e-shipping-simulator-provider": {
   "children": ["e-shipping-simulator-form"]